montricher/docs/ruby_js_web_dev_cheatsheets.md

 ### FROM Query String TO Javascript Object

+You'll need the [deparam] jQuery plugin for this.
+Fortunately, it's probably the least common of all the techniques documented on this sheet.

 ```js
 $.deparam("name=Crocotillion"); //=> {"name": "Crocotillion"}
 ```

 ### FROM Javascript Object TO Query String

+There are lots of ways to do this without any dependencies outside of vanilla JavaScript, but if you already have jQuery, you may as well just use `$.param()`.

 ```js
 $.param({"name": "Crocotillion"}); //=> "name=Crocotillion"